 Law Library Digital Collection.
 The Digital Collection page provides links to commonly used legal databases.

-UCLA Library Catalog.
-Use the Catalog to search for books and other library materials available at UCLA.
+UC Library Search.
+Use the Catalog to search for books and other library materials available at UCLA and the other UC libraries.

 UCLA E-Resources.
 The UCLA Library system provides access to non-legal databases and other research resources available at UCLA.